Kennedy Wild Bird Food Guide to the Robin

 We are here to take a look at the Robin, give you some useful facts and tell you everything you need to know about these beautiful little birds.

 |Male Robin||Female Robin|

-The Robin is one of the easiest European birds to identify.
+It is one of the easiest European birds to identify.
 The red face distinguishes it from other red-breasted birds.

-What does a Robin song sound like?
+What does its song sound like?

 Robins can be heard singing all year long.
 In fact, only for a short period in late summer do Robins stop singing.
 You will hear both male and female Robins singing, and you might hear them singing at night next to street lights.

 One of the most interesting Robin facts is that they have two types of song.
 In spring, Robin’s song is very powerful and upbeat when compared to Autumn, where it is much more subdued.

 When food is more readily available during the summer months, Robins are much more likely to forage for food in woodland rather than in our gardens.
 Throughout the rest of the year, they can be found searching for their favourite food, sunflower hearts, on our bird tables.